 Cusco and its surroundings

-The Hatunrumiyoc or palace of Inca Roca was a remarkable building, in whose main wall was the famous stone of the twelve angles.
+The Hatunrumiyoc or palace of Inca Roca was a remarkable building on its main wall was the famous stone of the twelve angles.

 Also very close to Cusco was Kenko, a rock sanctuary of singular importance.
 It consisted of a semicircle erected around an “intihuatana*“, or menhir, with the polished stone construction with niches where mummies were probably placed for funeral rites.
-This building was next to a great rock in which steps were carved as well as a complicated system of channels with symbols; underneath was a sacred subterranean chamber.
+This building was next to a great rock in which steps were carved and also included a complicated system of channels with symbols; underneath was a sacred subterranean chamber.